 What to Expect During Fire Cupping

-During treatment, a therapist puts a flammable substance inside of a glass or silicone cup before lighting it on fire.
-The therapist allows the fire to go out before placing it on the skin.
+During treatment, a physical therapist puts a flammable substance inside of a glass or silicone cup before lighting it on fire.
+The physical therapist allows the fire to go out before placing it on the skin.
 The cup is left on the skin for up to three minutes, creating a suction that causes your skin to rise and redden within the cup.
 This process causes your blood vessels to expand, encouraging blood flow and increased circulation to the damaged area(s).

 While fire cupping may be recommended to patients with specific musculoskeletal conditions, it is ideal for any patient who wishes to heal his or her soft tissue injuries and reduce overall pain and inflammation.
 The team at OSR Physical Therapy practices complete safety and sanitation when performing this treatment.
 Moreover, our team performs the most effective, common, and proven method of fire cupping.